nickilchen/valuecell/README.md

 # ValueCell
 ValueCell is a community-driven, multi-agent platform for financial applications.
+Our mission is to build the world's largest decentralized financial agent community.

-It provides a team of TOP investment Agents to help manage your portfolio.
+It provides a team of TOP investment Agents to help you with stock selection, research, tracking, and even trading.

+Welcome to join our Discord community to share feedback and issues you encounter, and invite more developers to contribute 🔥🔥🔥

+>Note: ValueCell team members will never proactively contact community participants.
+This project is for technical exchange only.
+Investing involves risk. ⚠️

 # Screenshot